RolandGao/BDRAR/README.md

+## I updated the code to work on the PyTorch 1.7

 # Bidirectional Feature Pyramid Network with Recurrent Attention Residual Modules for Shadow Detection

 by Lei Zhu^, Zijun Deng^, Xiaowei Hu, Chi-Wing Fu, Xuemiao Xu, Jing Qin, and Pheng-Ann Heng (^ joint 1st authors)